VatsalJagani/splunk-app-action/README.md

 ### Run App-Inspect (with Splunkbase API)
 * It runs app-inspect with Splunkbase API.
-    * Past Story: I've tried to use CLI version of the App-inspect check, I've also tried to use github action with CLI version from Splunk, but all fails as they are always way behind the Splunkbase API.
+    * Past Story: I've tried to use CLI version of the App-inspect check, I've also tried to use GitHub action with CLI version from Splunk, but all fails as they are always way behind the Splunkbase API.
 Hence you end up failing the checks when you try to upload a new version of Splunkbase.
 * This is the automation of Splunkbase API or postman version of App-inspect checks.
 * Fails the GitHub workflow if there is failure or error in App-inspect check or Cloud checks.